sasalatart/quizory/README.md

 #   3. The React (port 5173), with HMR
 #   4. The OTEL stack - Grafana (UI via port 3000), Loki & Prometheus for now
 $ make dev

+# In a separate shell, you may seed some questions manually to get started:
+$ make questionsgen
 ```

 You should now be able to access http://localhost:5173 and explore the app.